Software Engineering for Self-Adaptive Systems (Sommersemester 2015)

 Most engineered and nature-inspired self-adaptive systems fall somewhere between these two extreme poles of self-adaptive system types.
 In practice, the line between these types is rather blurred and compromises will often lead to an engineering approach incorporating techniques from both of these two extreme poles.
 For example, ultra-large-scale (ULS) systems embody both top-down and bottom-up self-adaptive characteristics (e.g., the Web is basically decentralized as a global system, but local sub-webs are highly centralized or server farms are both centralized and decentralized).

 In this lecture we will review how to build self-adaptive software systems cost-effectively.
-We will review existing theories, methods and techniques for their software engineering covering all life-cycle phases and in particular the necessary adjustments for existing activities as well as novel activities that become necessary.
+We will review existing theories, methods, and techniques for their software engineering covering all life-cycle phases and in particular the necessary adjustments for existing engineering activities as well as novel activities that become necessary.

 As part of this lecture, the students will conduct a project to gain hands-on experience of the concepts discussed in the lecture by building self-adaptive software.
 The project will consist of several parts, in which students experiment and evaluate different concepts.